choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-georgia/index.md

 At the end of this trip, I can conclude that the Caucasus region is absolutely worth visiting if you like nature, and they are very welcoming people.
-I'd certainly come back again, perhaps visit the other regions I had missed out.
+I'd certainly come back again, perhaps visit the other regions, maybe to summit Mt.
+Kazbek.

 ### Costs

 I've aggregated the costs in the [Armenia](../2025-10-armenia/) post (do give it a read too!), but anyway expect Georgia to be slightly more expensive.
+Nothing too outrageous, though.
+Taxis are still reasonable, even around Tbilisi (under 10 GEL).

-As of the trip, the exchange rate was 2 Georgian Lari (GEL) to 1 SGD.
+The exchange rate was 2 Georgian Lari (GEL) to 1 SGD.
 For funzies we called it the Georgian Ringgit and one of our mates actually believed it was called that.